rasmushyypia/LEGO_sorter_with_AI/README.md

 Pip install the requirements
-NOTE: $pip install torch installs different version depending on the used platform, we recommend installing torch version that supports CUDA 11.3.
+NOTE: $pip install torch installs different version depending on the used platform, we recommend installing torch version that supports CUDA 11.3 or newer.
 To do this we recommend visiting https://pytorch.org/ and determining right pip install command following instructions stated there.